A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Construction via the shooting method

 where $\e\in (0, 1)$.
 Clearly, the solution of \eqref{eq5-10} depends on $\e$ and we denote it by $(u_{1, \e}, u_{2, \e})$.
 Consequently, $F_k(r)=F_{k,\e}(r)$ also depends on $\e$.
-For the sake of convenience, we will omit the subscript $\e$ frequently since there is no confusion arising.
+For the sake of convenience, when no confusion arise, we will omit the subscript $\e$.
 The main result of this section is following, and Theorem \ref{th1-1} is a direct corollary.